Tag: Breakfast

 Ricotta Scrambled Eggs with Berries and Rye Toast

 These soft scrambled eggs with a creamy dose of ricotta cheese are my new favorite breakfast obsession.
 I have taken to making these eggs several times a week for breakfast but they are also a perfect impromptu dinner when you don’t feel much like cooking.
+Cooking the eggs at a high heat while stirring constantly results in soft curds that are made all the more luxurious with the addition of creamy ricotta cheese.
+It takes mere minutes to make, giving you a restaurant quality breakfast even on busy weekday mornings.
+I like to serve the eggs alongside berries and toasted rye bread that is slathered with strawberry preserves.

 Raspberry, Almond and Nectarine Bostock